On this page: Welcome to project business – Who benefits? – How can you benefit? – Latest news – The driving force – The book – Questions & answers

 The way we do projects in the 21st century is undergoing a mega-trend from internal, cross-functional Project Management to cross-corporate Project Business.

-Project Business happens, when two or more organizations come together as customers and contractors for the project.
+Project Business occurs when two or more organizations come together as customers and contractors for the project.
 It is not new, but its relevance is rising.
-Project Business brings:
+Project Business brings new opportunities and challenges into project management:

 However, organizations and individuals in this field are left alone by education providers, professional associations, literature, academia, and more.
 Project managers reported that most are insufficiently prepared to manage projects as businesses.